PycraftDeveloper-temp-account/Pycraft/README.md

 _Disclaimer; unfortunately, lots of these python modules (first and third party) can require some external modules that will be installed during the installing process of the above modules, unfortunately this makes it really difficult to give credit to those modules, if you have any recommendations, please contact me appropriately._

 ## Changes
-Pycraft v0.9.6-2.0 is now live!
+Pycraft v0.9.6-2.5 is now live!
 Here is a list of all the added features to this minor update: <br />

-* Feature: We have completely redesigned the settings menu, taking a more modular approach to allow for easier updating later on as the game engine continues through development.
-* PEP8: There have been numerous PEP8 improvements, typically around variable, function, procedure and class names, with the new settings menu being the first GUI made with a PEP8 focus.
-* Feature: The controller support in the 2D engine has been significantly improved, both from a code complexity point of view as well as with its use, having fixed numerous crashes and difficult to manage controls, you now use a joystick to move the mouse.
-* Bug-Fix: We have significantly improved the sound design of Pycraft, fixing lots of areas where sounds will play for as long as you are pressing the button, causing a glitched clicking noise as sound playback tries to keep up with every run of the game.
-* Identified-Bug: We noticed a bug a while ago with exiting out of the inventory and map GUIs with the controller causing issues, we had hoped fixing how the controller works in game would help here, but this hasn't and because the behaviour should be the same as the mouse and keyboard (which works fine) more investigation here is needed.
-* Identified-Bug: We have identified a bug were taking a screenshot for the inventory screen whilst in a full-screen mode is blank, the same is also true for taking a video recording of Pycraft's game engine with flickering when the window changes in and out of focus in full-screen.
-This can be fixed (and will be) when we make the move to using Pygame as the window utility (which will also improve upon keyboard and mouse events as well as the controller).
+* Feature: This update marks the completion of the majority of the settings menu, including the expansion of the core concept first looked at in Pycraft v0.9.6-2.0 with a new area to specify keyboard inputs, as well as the filling out of other categories.
+There is now an expanded developer menu and a new place under "storage and permissions" where you can view how much storage Pycraft is using and a breakdown of what makes up that percentage.

+* Feature: This update marks the start of a big transition away from using the default ModernGL-Window module for our windowing needs, and switching back to Pygame, huge sections of the game engine are - or are in the process of being rewritten to continue this transition.

+* Bug-Fix: A huge number of bugs have been fixed, with both the settings menu and with the game engine its self, and more bugs will continue to be fixed as we continue to work on the new game engine and tweaking Pycraft's structure.

-Again, feedback would be much appreciated this update was released on; 20/08/2022 (UK date; DD/MM/YYYY).
+Again, feedback would be much appreciated this update was released on; 16/09/2022 (UK date; DD/MM/YYYY).
 As always, we hope you enjoy this new release and feel free to leave feedback.

+_Notice: This update includes many huge changes and additions to Pycraft, but is also not in its most stable condition, this is meant more as a proof of concept rather than a better laid out developer update, you are welcome to use the latest code, but all of the developer update related warnings definitely apply here as we continue to fine tune some features_

+_Notice: Unfortunately, due to the nature of some of these changes, some areas are not yet accessible, and this version of Pycraft is already around 4 days old so doesn’t include some of the more recent changes to Pycraft as heard in our progress updates on Twitter.
+A List of all the features not making it into Pycraft v0.9.6-2.5's update include:_
+* _The new controller events system redesign - for both 2D and 3D GUIs_
+* _The Inventory GUI_
+* _The Map GUI_
+* _Translations throughout Pycraft with customisation from the settings menu_
+* _The ability to adjust Pycraft's rendering resolution, FOV adjustments in game and the ability to compile maths related functions_
+* _The new load screen_

 ## Understanding the release notes
 This section will hopefully provide additional information on helping to read the release notes.
 Points detailed after the "Feature" tag are what was focused on in the update and will likely always be present in each update, often this is the most significant area of the update.
 Points detailed after the "Bug-Fix" tag are likely to be the most frequent, they outline the most major bugs that have been fixed in this update, although they are not the only bugs that have been fixed.
 Points detailed after the "Performance" tag are used where there have been significant performance improvements to the project.
 Points detailed after the "Identified-Bugs" tag are bugs that have been identified in the project and that haven't been fixed as of writing the release notes, these are significant issues and will be fixed as soon as possible.
 Points detailed after the final "Documentation" tag are indicators of significant improvements to the documentation.
 The "PEP8" tag is used to signify that significant changes have been made to Pycraft to bring it in line with the PEP8 standards.

 ## Input mapping
-This section will be replaced with a dedicated file for keymapping as well as an in-game guide.
-The controller keys are labelled differently between controllers but have the same mapping in game.
+This section will be replaced with a dedicated file for keymapping as well as an in-game guide when this area of Pycraft is completed.
 ### Keyboard

 * Use W, A, S, D in game to move around, and use these keys in the map GUI to move that around.